-Cash and cash equivalents: For purposes of the statements of cash flows, the Fund considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents.
+Cash and cash equivalents: For purposes of the financial statements, the Fund considers money market funds to be cash equivalents.

 The Fund maintains cash accounts at financial institutions, which at times may exceed \$250,000.
 A significant portion of cash equivalents is invested in interest-bearing money market accounts.
 Such amounts are insured by the Federal Deposit Insurance Corporation up to \$250,000 per taxpayer ID number.
 The Fund has not experienced any losses in such accounts.
 Management believes that the Fund is not exposed to any significant credit risk on cash and cash equivalents.